-The student has a right to obtain a copy of the written institutional policy adopted by The University of Akrori Wayne College in compliance with FERPA.
-A copy may be obtained in person or by mail from the FERPA Coordinator located in the Vice President of Student Affairs Office.
+The student has a right to obtain a copy of the written institutional policy adopted by The University of Akron Wayne College in compliance with FERPA.
+A copy may be obtained in person or by mail from the FERPA Coordinator located in the Vice President of Student Affairs Office at the Akron campus.